-BMP Measurable Goals • The permittee shall have written spill response procedures for municipal operations.
+BMP Measurable Goals C. Spill Response Procedures for municipally owned and operated facilities The permittee shall have written spill response procedures for municipal operations.

 As part of the O&M program for each City facility, a written spill response procedure will be included